monk-io/docs/docs/get-monk.md

 2. Make sure your local Monk is the latest version,
 3. Run `monk system upgrade` to upgrade all the nodes to the newest version.

-## Installation impact
+## Installation Impact

-Monk distribution consists of two binaries, `monkd` and `monk`.
-When installing with `apt` or `brew` those are placed or symlinked in `/usr/local/bin`.
+Monk aims to be a good steward of your filesystem and not scatter files throughout the disk.
+The Monk distribution is simple and consists of two binaries, `monkd` and `monk`.

-`apt` on Linux configures your `systemd` to start `monkd` as a service immediately after install and on system startup.
+When installing with `apt` or `brew` those are placed or symlinked in `/usr/local/bin`. `apt` on Linux configures your `systemd` to start `monkd` as a service immediately after install and on system startup.
 Additionally, a `monkd` user group is created and assigned appropriately.

 All data files needed for Monk's operation are created in `/var/lib/monkd` (Linux) and `~/.monk` (both Linux and macOS) upon first `monkd` startup.